gaps-closure/capo/divider/README.md

           * when copying function, also get applicable block annotations and add them as well
         * for all other directives and comments that are not covered by the JSON (i.e., not functions, global variables, or CLE), copy to both sides

+One challenge to the above is how pre-processor directives are handled; for example if a version of the function is within a #ifdef 0 block and another is outside.